matrix-org/twemoji-colr/README.md

     make

 should build the color-emoji font `build/Twemoji Mozilla.ttf` from the source SVG files found in `twe-svg.zip` file and `extras`, `overrides` directories.

+## sbix support

+This branch contains a fairly ugly attempt to support emitting an sbix font as an alternative to COLR/CPAL.
+For this to work:

+ * Grab the latest twemoji release from https://github.com/twitter/twemoji/releases
+ * Expand it and symlink the `2/72x72` directory into this checkout
+ * Check that `isSbix = true` in layerize.js
+ * Run the layerize manually:
+   `node layerize.js twe-svg.zip overrides extras build twemoji-sbix && ttx -o build/twemoji-sbix.ttf build/twemoji-sbix.ttx`

+This involves an awful lot of hardcoded sfnt sections, which have been cargoculted from:
+ * https://github.com/RoelN/ChromaCheck (to get a general idea of sbix fonts)
+ * http://www.typophile.com/node/103268 (to work out why FontBook wouldn't validate correctly (no `post` section))
+ * Apple Emoji Color (to compare their font metrics)
+ * the output of Glyphs.app when loading & saving our ttf to normalise it (`post`, `OS/2`, `cmap` sections)

+Earlier versions of this relied on normalising the TTF via Glyphs to fix up the sections; however, this ran into the problems of:
+ * https://forum.glyphsapp.com/t/crash-in-makeotfglyphs/11786 (Glyphs crashes on long glyph names, even though it derived them itself)
+ * https://forum.glyphsapp.com/t/pngs-in-sbix-exports-are-converted-from-8-bit-palette-to-32-bit-rgba/11787 (Glyphs expands PNGs from 8-bit to 32-bit on export)

+...so instead, layerize has been fixed up to generate TTX which looks to work in practice.